Nally00/comp2245-project2/README.md

 3. Run the Application:
    - Ensure that Apache and MySQL is running on XAMPP.
-   - Access fiile by using the local host URL e.g  http://localhost/comp2245-project2/LogIn.html
+   - Access file by using the local host URL e.g  http://localhost/comp2245-project2/LogIn.html